-Natural gas trading activities on the European and other foreign markets.
-The Group purchases and sells natural gas on the European and other foreign markets under short- and long-term supply contracts, as well as purchases and sells different derivative instruments based on formulas with reference to benchmark natural gas prices quoted for the North-Western European natural gas hubs, crude oil and oil products prices and/or a combination thereof.
+Natural gas trading activities on the European markets.
+The Group purchases and sells natural gas on the European markets under short- and long-term supply contracts, as well as purchases and sells different derivative instruments based on formulas with reference to benchmark natural gas prices quoted for the North-Western European natural gas hubs, crude oil and oil products prices and/or a combination thereof.
 Therefore, the Group's results from natural gas foreign trading and derivative instruments foreign trading are subject to commodity price volatility based on fluctuations or changes in the respective benchmark prices.

 Liquid hydrocarbons supplies.
-The Group sells its crude oil, stable gas condensate and gas condensate refined products under spot contracts.
-Naphtha and stable gas condensate volumes sold to the Asian-Pacific Region, European and North American markets are primarily based on benchmark crude oil prices of Brent and Dubai and/or naphtha prices, mainly of Naphtha Japan and Naphtha CIF NWE or a combination thereof, plus a margin or discount, depending on current market situation.
-Other gas condensate refined products volumes sold mainly to the European market are based on benchmark jet fuel prices of Jet CIF NWE and gasoil prices of Gasoil 0.1 percent CIF NWE plus a margin or discount, depending on current market situation.
-Crude oil sold internationally is based on benchmark crude oil prices of Brent, or Dubai, plus a premium or a discount, and on a transaction-by-transaction basis or based on benchmark crude oil prices of Brent and Urals or a combination thereof for volumes sold domestically.
+The Group sells its crude oil, stable gas condensate and gas condensate refined products under short-term contracts.
+Stable gas condensate and naphtha volumes sold to the Asia-Pacific Region, European and North American markets are primarily based on benchmark crude oil prices of Brent and/or naphtha prices, mainly of Naphtha Japan or Naphtha CIF NWE, plus a premium or a discount, depending on current market situation.
+Other gas condensate refined products volumes sold mainly to the European market are based on benchmark jet fuel prices of Jet CIF NWE and gasoil prices of Gasoil 0.1 percent CIF NWE plus a premium or a discount, depending on current market situation.
+Crude oil sold internationally is based on benchmark crude oil prices of Brent or Dubai, plus a premium or a discount, and on a transaction-by-transaction basis or based on benchmark crude oil prices of Brent or Urals or a combination thereof for volumes sold domestically.

 As a result, the Group's revenues from the sales of liquid hydrocarbons are subject to fluctuations in the crude oil and gas condensate refined products benchmark prices.
 The Group's liquid hydrocarbons purchase and sales contracts are mainly concluded to meet supply requirements to fulfill contract obligations or for own consumption and are not within the scope of IFRS 9, Financial Instruments.
 From time to time, the Group also enters into commodity derivative contracts to manage price risks relating to the Group's own use liquid hydrocarbons purchase agreements.
-Such commodity derivative contracts are accounted for in accordance with IFRS 9.
+Such commodity derivative contracts are accounted for in accordance with IFRS 9, Financial Instruments.